jaysc/MGSV_SaveManager/README.md

 ## Script Usage
 * This script doesn't really care where you run it from, as long as steam_finder.py and mgsv.py are in the same directory.
 * Save files saved on default to root of C: drive into "MGSV Saves" folder, if you want you can change the drive by editing mgsv.py file.
+* During first time running (or missing locations.txt file inside the local directory), the script will create .bat shortcuts, one for each of functionality.
+You can run these .bat shortcuts anywhere for easy use of this script.
 * For save file switcing:
   * in **bash**: **python3 mgsv.py** (will be renaming this later)
     * When running first time, the script tries to scan for Steam directory, this might take a couple of moments so don't panic!